-Standard Business mile deduction rate is $.54 a mile for 2016
+Standard Business mile deduction rate is $.56 for 2021

-A few simple tricks will make keeping track of your daycare business miles a snap.
+A few simple tricks will make keeping track of your business miles a snap.

 Count your deposit slips they show your parents income, date and check number (need to have anyway) and you will have the miles to the bank for the year.

 (number of miles both ways times the number of times you went to make DC income deposits.)

 In order to take the mileage to the store the main reason for going to the store or more than half the receipt was for daycare than you would claim the mileage both ways to and from the store.
 If the main reason for the trip was for daycare than you would claim the mileage(out of formula), if not the trip is personal.